 Below are basic guidelines for those wishing to earn their counseling certification in Washington.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination have been and will continue to be mandatory in the Washington counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3000 hours of supervised experience and passing the Clinical Mental Health Counseling examination, are likely to continue to be mandatory in the Washington counseling licensure process.
 However, it is wise to contact the Washington State Department of Health at (360) 236-4700 to make sure you are on the right track.

 With a changing economic landscape and continuously advancing methods of counseling in virtually all fields, Washington counselors are in increasing demand.
 The most successful counselors in the industry are those who have the greatest motivation and discipline.
 As a high school graduate researching Washington counseling certification requirements, you are demonstrating a high level of both motivation and discipline.

 Since Washington state counselors are required to have at least a master's level of education, you should use your motivation and discipline to begin advancing your current level of education.

 You can either begin by enrolling in an associate's degree program or enrolling immediately in a four year bachelor's degree program.

 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.